stellar-deprecated/horizon/docs/reference/effects-for-operation.md

 ## Response

-This endpoint responds with a list of effects that occurred in the ledger as a result of a given operation.
+This endpoint responds with a list of effects on the ledger as a result of a given operation.
 See [effect resource](./resources/effect.md) for reference.

 ### Example Response